 The 2016 Sauvignon Blanc was a Bronze Medal winner at the 2018 San Francisco Chronicle Wine Competition!

-Many thanks to Lost Oak Winery for taking such excellent care of our grapes, and congratulations on winning a total of 5 medals at the 2018 San Francisco Chronicle Wine Competition – one of them a Double Gold!
+Many thanks to Lost Oak Winery for taking such excellent care of our grapes, and congratulations on winning a total of 5 medals at the 2018 San Francisco Chronicle Wine Competition – One Gold, Two Silver, and Two Bronze!
 Check out the Lost Oak website for details on all their medals http://lostoakwinery.com

 Fall is the season when we have time to get away and visit family and friends.
 It’s also when we get caught up on things that we put off during the busy growing and harvest season.